 - Facilitate council sessions with 25-30 youth, and lead students through team building, identity development, leadership development, intensive research, and product design or policy recommendations presented to a determined decision maker

-- Become informed about and engaged in the community/neighborhood that the council exists in
+- Become informed about and engaged in the community/neighborhood in which the council exists

 - Write and design lesson plans and curricula